danielpereira/AoE3UnHardcoded/README.md

 How to use
 ----------

-In order to use the code provided by this project, you'll need to assemble them using the Flat Assembler, and then inject the generated .dll into the game.
+In order to use the code provided by this project, you'll need to download the Patcher and the uhc patch files in the \Patch directory and open your Age of Empires 3 TAD .exe with it

+Aditionally, you can also assemble the codes in the \Projects using the Flat Assembler, and then inject the generated .dlls into the game.

-Different projects can have specific instructions associated with them, so be sure to read the HOWTO of a project before attempting to use the code.
+Different projects can have specific instructions associated with them, so be sure to read the HOWTO of a project before attempting to use the asm code.

 Contributing